webdeveric/what-template-am-i-using/readme.txt

 = 0.1.6 =
 * Added drag and drop re-ordering of items displayed in the sidebar panel.
+* Added an open/close button to the drag handle.
 * I rewrote how information is displayed in the sidebar panel (removed wtaiu_data filter).
 * Various CSS updates.
 * Tested with default WordPress themes.